JackXueIndiana/CSharp-Azure-IoT-Hub-SA-PBI-Blob-SQL2016-for-Simulating-Vehicles-Running-between-LA-NY/README.md

 Final Remarks
 We have taken the advantage of IoT Hub rich functions, SQL 2016 new functions, and dynamic update of Power BI dashboard, a function provided by ASA and PBI integration.
 However, we feel that the C# app SendCloudToDevice should be replaced by implementation of some Azure services.
 We also noticed that IoT hub has another function: pushing file to device, which we have not touched.

-KC Munnings contributed whole logic app/app service/app service plan part as well as db with stored procedures.
-Help and guidance from Joe Carver, KC Munnings, and Bunty Ranu are greatly appreciated.
+One of my colleagues contributed whole logic app/app service/app service plan part as well as db with stored procedures.